 - fresh crushed garlic

-You can even mix and match fresh with dried and add a few of your own, like thyme or a dash of dried minced onion or garlic for more texture and crunch.
+- Seasonings – You can mix and match fresh with dried herbs and add a few of your own, like thyme or a dash of dried minced onion or garlic for more texture and crunch.
+A dash of balsamic vinegar or a few grates of fresh parmesan cheese are also great.

+- Sauces – Try mixing up the olive oil!
 Flavored oils, like garlic oil or herb infused oils are also fun and add another layer of flavor sophistication.

 What is the best bread for dipping?
 What bread can’t you dip should be the answer!
 For this type of dip, aim for something that is hearty enough to tear and sop up the spices and olive oil.
 Above all, make sure it is something you like, your favorite bread!
 These are my favorites: